payk-token/payk-token/README.md

-# PAYK Token

-🪙 PAYK — Global Mobile Crypto Transfers
+# PAYK — Global Mobile Crypto Transfers

 💸 Send and receive money instantly via the PAYK chatbot in your favorite messenger.
 No apps, no registration — just your phone number.
 Exchange PAYK to stablecoins (cUSD, cEUR) or withdraw to fiat money.